-Despite this progress, 85 percent of emissions are still not covered by carbon pricing.
-Further, most current carbon prices are significantly lower than $40-80 per tonne CO2 by 2020 and $50-100 per tonne CO2 by 2030.
-The High-Level Commission on Carbon Prices, co-chaired by Joseph Stiglitz and Lord Nicholas Stern and supported by the World Bank.
+However, despite promising progress, 80 percent of emissions are still not covered by carbon pricing.
+And half of current emissions covered by carbon pricing initiatives are priced at less than $10 per ton CO2e.
+This is far short of the level needed to drive transformational change: estimated at $40-80 per ton by 2020 and $50-100 per ton by 2030 according to the High-Level Commission on Carbon Prices, co-chaired by Joseph Stiglitz and Lord Nicholas Stern and supported by the World Bank.

 Key Facts & Figures

-- 42 national and 25 sub-national governments are pricing carbon.
+- 46 national and 24 sub-national governments are pricing carbon.

 - Carbon pricing revenues raised more than $20 billion for the second consecutive year.

 - Almost 1,400 companies factor an internal carbon price into business plans, including more than 100 Fortune Global 500 companies with collective annual revenues of $7 trillion.

 Last Updated: Jan 24, 2019